pgonzaleznetwork/HappySoup.io/README.md

 Access to the database is restricted and the credentials are not stored anywhere in the source code; it is managed via environment variables.

 This mechanism is the same way Workbench, OrgDoctor, MavensMate and other open source projects work.
 Again, if this doesn't meet your security standards, we encourage you to use the app locally or own your own heroku account, no need to miss on all the features we provide!

+**Server-side security**

+Every time a request is made to the app, the request goes through the following layers of security:

+* Every HTTP request is encrypted with SSL certificates managed by Heroku.
+* We use CORS to validate HTTP requests made from a web browser.
+* Once CORS is validated, we check that the request contains a cookie, which is encrypted.
+The cookie is then used to retrieve a server-side session.
+If the session does not exist or has expired, the user is sent back to the login page.
+* Once the server-side session is verified, we check that the user has a valid session with their Salesforce org.
+If the user doesn't have a valid session with Salesforce, we send the user back to the login page.